Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 ACADIA

-According to the Acadian Memorial in St. Martinville, Louisiana, Antoine, fils, son of Antoine Bellard, père and Marie-Françoise Galland of Picardie, northern France, was Acadian.
-He was living in Maryland when he married Marie, daughter of Acadians Honoré Trahan and Marie Corporon, in the 1760s.
+According to the Acadian Memorial in St. Martinville, Louisiana, Antoine, fils, son of Antoine Bellard and Marie-Françoise Galland of Picardie, northern France, was Acadian, but he was not.
+The French native was living in Maryland when he married Marie, daughter of Acadians Honoré Trahan and Marie Corporon, in the 1760s.

 LE GRAND DÉRANGEMENT

-In 1769, Antoine Bellard, age 30, wife Marie Trahan, age 22, and their young son, Étienne-Simon, called Simon, age 2, left Port Tobacco, Maryland, for Louisiana aboard the ill-fated British vessel Britannia.
+In 1769, Antoine Bellard, age 30, wife Marie Trahan, age 22, and son Étienne-Simon, called Simon, age 2, left Port Tobacco, Maryland, for Louisiana aboard the ill-fated British vessel Britannia.
 Also aboard the ship were Marie's parents, her brother Pierre, and five Lejeune cousins.

 LOUISIANA: WESTERN SETTLEMENTS

-After the Acadians from the Britannia refused to remain at Natchitoches Post, the Spanish authorities in Louisiana relented and allowed them to settle where they wanted to in the colony.
-Antoine Bellard and his family lived for a time on the river at St.-Gabriel and then crossed the Atchafalaya Basin to the Opelousas District in the 1770s.
+After the Acadians from the Britannia refused to remain at Natchitoches Post, the Spanish authorities in Louisiana relented and allowed them to settle in the colony wherever they wanted.
+Antoine Bellard and his family lived for a time on the river at St.-Gabriel and then crossed the Atchafalaya Basin to the Opelousas District in the early 1770s.

 Descendants of Antoine BELLARD (c1739-1805)